Last updated September 25, 2023

-CDC is currently enrolling pregnant individuals in a v-safe pregnancy registry, and as of May 2, 2022, 23,779 pregnant individuals were enrolled.
-Data collected through February 28 from the v-safe pregnancy registry did not indicate any safety concerns based on the reactogenicity profile and adverse events observed among pregnant individuals.
+Shortly following the rollout of COVID-19 vaccines CDC launched a v-safe pregnancy registry to collect additional data on COVID-19 vaccines during pregnancy.
+At the time the registry closed in May 2023 there were approximately 23,000 pregnant individuals enrolled.
+Data collected from the v-safe pregnancy registry did not indicate any safety concerns based on the reactogenicity profile and adverse events observed among pregnant individuals.
 Additionally, side effects were similar in pregnant and nonpregnant populations.
 Specific neonatal outcomes data published in The New England Journal of Medicine, along with pregnancy complication data from 275 completed pregnancies presented at the March 1, 2021 ACIP meeting are included in Table 1.

 No differences have been seen when comparing pregnant individuals participating in the v-safe pregnancy registry with the background rates of adverse pregnancy outcomes.
 It appears that the spontaneous abortion rate following COVID-19 vaccination during pregnancy is consistent with the background rate; however the ideal denominator has not appeared in published literature (Shimabukuro 2021).
 Data reported by CDC indicate that the proportion of spontaneous abortions reported after COVID-19 vaccination is consistent with the known background rate of this outcome.
 However, a risk estimate has not yet been established (Shimabukuro 2021, Zauche 2021).